Hot white chocolate is a creamy, cozy treat all year long. Make this indulgent, warm drink recipe from scratch using quality ingredients!

-A few months ago, I bought some of their white chocolate baking chips while stocking up on supplies, and I haven’t looked back since.
-I honestly wasn’t expecting much, but I now love snacking on a couple of them as a late night treat.
+A few months ago, I bought some Valrhona white chocolate baking chips while stocking up on supplies, and I haven’t looked back since.
+I honestly wasn’t expecting much, but I now have to resist the urge to snack on them for a sweet treat.

 They are smooth and creamy; the perfect “melt in your mouth” chocolate, and I personally don’t find them to be too sweet.
 These baking chips are what inspired this recipe.

 I think we can all agree that the worst white chocolate is cloying beyond belief.
 Who wants to make hot chocolate out of that?

 - Don’t leave the saucepan on the stovetop longer than necessary, and don’t boil the ingredients.
 You’ll be serving it right away, so just bring it to barely a simmer.

 - If you like mint chocolate, you can optionally add a small amount of peppermint extract at the end, after removing the mixture from the heat.
 Peppermint extract is stronger than vanilla extract, so start with a small amount (about 1/4 teaspoon) and add more to taste if desired.

 - Whipped cream is an excellent topping.
 So are mini marshmallows, especially if you toast them first!
 You can toast them carefully under the broiler or use a brûlée torch.